vindou/VEX-CAD-Fusion-360-Library/README.md

 This parts library is the second iteration of the original [Fusion 360 Library](https://github.com/VEX-CAD/VEX-CAD-Fusion/releases/tag/v1.0.0).
 The library features every VRC legal part currently available, and will continue to be updated as new parts get released.

+### Installation
+To install the parts library, download the zip file and follow this video tutorial.

 ### Changes
 Most notably, the [Fusion 360 Add-In](https://github.com/vexcad/fusion-library/releases/download/v1.0.0/fusion_addin_1_0_0.zip) is *no longer supported*, however there are plans to re-implement the add-in in the future.